elysia090/Lab/docs/StoryD.md

 25.7 Split produces new scene_ids; merge-of produces a new scene_id.
 25.8 Rebalance and conflict resolutions always create new commits; no in-place edits of history.
 25.9 Export/import restores identical object IDs and repository state; import fails on checksum mismatch.
-25.10 UI is pinned to the specified toolchain and is served from embedded bytes with minimum security headers and CSP.
+25.10 UI is pinned to specified toolchain and is served from embedded bytes with minimum security headers and CSP.

 End of v0.0.1